-There is no exact formula or method of calculation to determine amounts recoverable for pain and suffering.
-Insurance carriers and defense lawyers, as discussed below, try to utilize approaches that “crunch” numbers based upon specific computations.
-We reject their minimizing “one size fits all” view of pain and suffering.
-We see each one of our accident injury clients as a unique individual, and we fight to win the best possible outcome for every client accordingly.
+There is no exact formula or method of calculation to determine how much you will get for pain and suffering after a car accident.
+Insurance carriers and many attorneys try to utilize approaches that “crunch” numbers based upon specific computations.
+However, we reject a minimizing “one size fits all” view of pain and suffering.
+Instead, we see each of our injured clients as unique individuals, and we fight to win the best possible outcome for every client accordingly.

 In This Article

 - What Types of Damages Are Recoverable in a Car Accident Case?